 - Ocean Elders

 Ocean Elders.
-Our founder and president Dr. Roger Payne, and our CEO Dr. Iain Kerr our both recognised as ocean elders, leaders in our efforts to save the ocean.
+Our founder Dr. Roger Payne, and our CEO Dr. Iain Kerr our both recognised as ocean elders, leaders in our efforts to save the ocean.
 MacArthur Genius Award winner Dr. Payne is widely considered the father of modern whale biology.
 His discovery in the 1960’s that humpback whale’s sing songs was crucial in the success of the global Save the Whale movement.
 Dr. Kerr is known as a pioneering proponent of the role of technology in marine science, as well as an eternal source of ocean optimism.
 Dr. Kerr has given multiple talks on these themes over the past decade, including speaking at the UN General Assembly HQ in New York on three occasions.
 In 2014, both Dr.’s Payne and Kerr were labelled Visionary Leaders by the Annenberg Foundation.

 - Non-Invasive Innovation